 With the next generation about to kick off with the Xbox 360, previous generation consoles were concerned about the Call of Duty series and how long it would last on these consoles.
 With just Finest Hour console owners were given a side game of Call of Duty 2 which was highly anticipated for Xbox 360 and was just released for PC.
 Big Red One was really fun but was given criticism for being so short and having mediocre multiplayer.
 I remember playing this and enjoying the large variety of missions and weapons, but you could beat it in about 5 hours.
 This would actually be the last Call of Duty to grace the GameCube due to Nintendo’s abandonment.

 GameRankings: Xbox 360: 89%

-Call of Duty 3, the sequel no one asked for.
-By the time the end of 2006 rolled around everyone just wanted the WWII to die already.
-Call of Duty 2 was fine and dandy, but Activision wanted one more hoopla for next-gen consoles and, surprisingly, PS2 era consoles.
+Call of Duty 3, is the sequel no one asked for.
+By the time the end of 2006 rolled around everyone just wanted WWII to die already.
+Call of Duty 2 was fine and dandy, but Activision wanted one more hoopla for next-gen consoles and, surprisingly, PS2-era consoles.
 It pushed previous consoles to their limits and was praised for being a solid shooter.
 The next-gen versions were fantastic and featured amazing visuals.
 I remember playing this and being blown away by the rain effects and how great the textures looked.
 It looked way better than Call of Duty 2 even did on PC.
 This also pissed PC fans off because they never got to see Call of Duty 3, but they didn’t really care.
 Despite all the criticism, the game was still solid and had really fun multiplayer.
-Call of Duty’s sales were weird with this the being the best selling game in the series so far at almost 8 million copies.
+Call of Duty’s sales were weird with this being the best-selling game in the series so far at almost 8 million copies.
 The push of the next-generation consoles helped and surprisingly the Wii version was the second best selling.